 5. Let your child try new things.

-Kids with learning and attention issues may not want to try new things because of fear of failing.
+Kids with learning and thinking differences may not want to try new things because of fear of failing.
 But trying a variety of activities can help your child gain awareness of what he’s capable of.

 Reassure him that he doesn’t have to like or be good at everything.
 It’s more important for him to discover and recognize new interests.
 Consider